wietsche-behr/TradexAI/README.md

 # Tradex API

 This project contains a simple FastAPI backend for a crypto and stock trading bot.
-It provides JWT-based authentication, CRUD endpoints for trades stored in PostgreSQL using SQLAlchemy, and a Redis cache for market data.
+It provides JWT-based authentication, CRUD endpoints for trades stored in a Supabase database, and a Redis cache for market data.

 ## Setup